top of page

 • The .com version

-• Country-specific domains (.co.uk, .lv, .de)
+• Country-specific domains (e.g., .co.uk, .lv, .de)

 • Common misspellings or variations

-Domain registrations typically cost €15–€50 per year — far cheaper than reclaiming them later.
+Domain registrations typically cost between €15 and €50 per year, which is far cheaper than attempting to reclaim them later.

 Step 3: Register Your Trademark

-In the U.S., register through the USPTO (cost: $225–$400 per class).For global protection, use the WIPO Madrid System to file one international application covering multiple countries.
+In the U.S., you can register through the USPTO at a cost of $225 to $400 per class.
+For global protection, consider using the WIPO Madrid System to file one international application that covers multiple countries.

 Regional differences:

-• U.S.: Proof of commercial use required
+• U.S.: Proof of commercial use is required.

-• EU: One registration covers all 27 countries
+• EU: One registration covers all 27 countries.

-• China: First-to-file system — act fast
+• China: Operates on a first-to-file system — act quickly.

-• UK: Separate registration required post-Brexit
+• UK: A separate registration is required post-Brexit.

-If your business targets multiple countries, expand both your trademark and domain coverage.
+If your business targets multiple countries, expand both your trademark and domain coverage:

 • Register local domain extensions (like .fr, .de, *.com.br).